-MyISAM tables and these other types of files cannot be backed up in the same non-blocking way as InnoDB tables can.
-They are backed up using the warm backup technique: changes to these tables are prevented while they are being backed up, possibly making the database unresponsive for a time, but no shutdown is required during the backup.
+MyISAM tables and these other types of files cannot be backed up in the same non-blocking way as InnoDB tables can be.
+They can be backed up using the warm backup technique: changes to these tables are prevented while they are being backed up, possibly making the database unresponsive for a time, but no shutdown is required during the backup.